vimm0/vimm0.github.io/_posts/2022-02-27-clean-your-archlinux.md

 ---

 You can clean your archlinux, with some suitable packages so that your system remain clean.
-> :warning: **Be aware your system might not work properly if not followed properly, so backup first.** Be very careful here!
+>**Be aware your system might not work properly if not followed properly, so backup first.** Be very careful here!

-### Some useful commands
+## Some useful commands
 ```bash
 1. Clean package cache
 sudo pacman -U /var/cache/pacman/pkg/packagename